Zalgo text: Usage

 Zalgo text has also been used or alluded to outside of Internet memes.
 A fan-made campaign logo for the Michael Bloomberg 2020 presidential campaign, originally mistaken for an official logo, was described as closely resembling Zalgo text.
 In 2020, a teenager and TikTok creator submitted the word "hamburger" in Zalgo text for his school yearbook caption; when the yearbook was printed, the text overlapped his photograph and that of the student below him.

 In addition to innocuous uses, Zalgo text has been used maliciously to crash or overwhelm messaging apps.
 Some versions of the Apple Messages app are unable to properly handle Zalgo text, and will crash if they try to render a message that contains such text.
+(See also "effective power" (bug).)
 This behavior has been used to perform denial-of-service attacks against iOS users.
 Similarly, Zalgo messages sent over Gmail have caused crashes.

 Influence

 Zalgo text has led to the creation of other Internet-based glitch art.
 Performance artist Laimonas Zakas was inspired by Zalgo text to create Glitchr, a Facebook page that intentionally modifies and glitches Facebook code.

 Though the most influential aspect of the original Zalgo creepypasta is the modified text characters, other aspects of the story have been popular as well.
 Fans of the story have conceptualized Zalgo as "either an unseen supernatural force, a secret cabal, or perhaps even an evil demigod" and compared it to the Great Old Ones in the work of H. P. Lovecraft.
 Fan art depictions of Zalgo have included drawings and short films.